 Penalty fees are up to $39 for a late payment and up to $39 for a returned payment (See Rates & Fees).
 These are fairly standard for charge cards.

 How does it compare to other dining and travel cards?

 Foodies and travel lovers have other card options, including credit cards for dining the travel.
-The Chase Sapphire Preferred® Card has a bonus offer of 60,000 points after you spend $4,000 on purchases in the first three months, which is much higher than the American Express® Gold Card.
-You get 2x points on travel and dining worldwide and earn 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
+The Chase Sapphire Preferred® Card has a bonus offer of 80,000 points after you spend $4,000 on purchases in the first three months, which is much higher than the American Express® Gold Card.
+You get 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases and earn 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
 There is a lower annual fee of $95 and no foreign transaction fees.
 But if you’re looking for higher points on dining and travel all the time, the American Express® Gold Card may be a better fit.

 The Capital One® Savor® Cash Rewards Credit Card is a dining rewards credit card with unlimited 4 percent cash back on entertainment and dining out.
 You also get 2 percent cash back at grocery stores and 1% on all other purchases.
 The new cardmember offer provides a one-time $300 cash bonus when you spend $3,000 on purchases within three months of the account opening.
 There are also no foreign transaction fees.
 If you eat out more than shop at grocery stores and go to entertainment events more than travel, this may be a more rewarding card.

 The bottom line